philpagel/PCE174-communication/README.md

 `rawvalue` contains the absolute reading (that would be measured without *rel* mode) and `value` is the relative reading as displayed on the screen.

-The binary data from the instrument includes a `weekday` field in the data which is completely ignored by this script, because it has a few issues: The weekday is a number (1-7) and manually set – i.e. the instrument does not try to ensure that the weekday entry matches the date.
-In order to avoid confusion, I decided to ignore the weekday.
-If you need the weekday, better compute it from the date.
+The binary data from the instrument includes a numeric `weekday` field in the data which has a few issues: `weekday` is manually set – i.e. the instrument does not try to ensure that the weekday entry matches the date.
+If you need the weekday, don;t trust this data and compute it from the date.

 ## log